Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies

 Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and loss of the plant.

 Light Requirements